Jobs at the Breast Cancer Fund

 • Master’s student in a related discipline (social science, public policy, public health, environmental studies) or junior or senior in college (in a relevant major).
 Individuals looking for a new career direction who have relevant experience are also welcome to apply.

 • Interest in environmental public health, women's health, breast cancer research, especially prevention

 • Strong research and writing skills

 • Attention to detail

 • Creativity, ingenuity

 Hours: Negotiable.
 16-40 hours/week; 8-16 weeks (200 hours minimum, exact dates and schedule are negotiable during normal business hours).

 Benefits: We are happy to work with academic departments to ensure the internship meets requirements for academic credit.

-Email your resume and cover letter/email message to email@example.com, subject line “science education intern.”
-Applications are accepted on an ongoing basis and will be reviewed as they are received.
+Email your resume and cover letter to email@example.com, subject line “science education intern.”
+Priority for summer 2015 will be given to applications received by Tuesday, April 1.
+Applications for fall, winter and spring are accepted on an ongoing basis and will be reviewed as they are received.